akb825/DeepSea/modules/Scene/SceneLighting/README.md

 	* `ambientColor`: the color of the ambient light as an array of three floats, typically in the range `[0,1]`.
 Defaults to all 0.
 	* `ambientIntensity`: the intensity of the ambient light, which multiplies the color.
 Defaults to 0.
 	* `srgb`: true to treat all color values as sRGB values to be converted to linear space.
 Defaults to `false`.
+* `"LightShadows"`
+	* `lightSet`: name of the light set to query the light from.
+	* `lightType`: type of the light to shadow.
+See `dsSceneLightType` enum for values, removing the type prefix.
+	* `light`: name of the light to shadow.
+May be unset to disable initially until set at runtime.
+	* `transformGroupDesc`: name of the shader variable group description for the transform group.
+	* `maxCascades`: the maximum number of cascades for cascaded directional light shadows.
+Defaults to 4.
+	* `maxFirstSplitDistance`: maximum distance for the first split for cascaded shadows.
+Defaults to 100.
+	* `cascadeExpFactor`: exponential factor for cascaded shadows in the range \[0, 1\], where 0 uses linear distances between the splits and 1 is fully exponential.
+Defaults to 0.5.
+	* `fadeStartDistance`: the distance to start fading out shadows.
+Defaults to 1000000, which is a large distance less likely to break GPUs that use limited precision floats.
+	* `maxDistance`: the maximum distance to display shadows.
+Defaults to 1000000, which is a large distance less likely to break GPUs that use limited precision floats.

-## Item Lists
+## Global Data

-The following item list types are provided with the members that are expected:
+The following global data types are provided with the members that are expected:
 * `"LightSetPrepare"`:
 	* `lightSets`: array of light set names to prepare.
 	* `intensityThreshold`: the threshold below which the light is considered out of view.
 If unset this will use the default.
+* `"LightShadowsPrepare"`:
+	* `lightShadows`: name of the light shadows instance to prepare.
+	* `transformGroup`: namem of the transform group.

+## Item Lists

+The following item list types are provided with the members that are expected:
 * `"DeferredLightResolve"`:
 	* `lightSet`: name of the light set to draw the lights from.
 	* `ambientShader`: the name of the shader used for the ambient light.
 This may be null or ommitted to not draw ambient.